iiqrah/Java-in-two-semesters-/Chapter 1 - The first Step/notes/01 definitions.md

   Program Source code > Compiler > Machine code > Use Program

  ## Q?
-Is there a way to reverse this process andconvert machine code into source code?
+ ## Is there a way to reverse this process and convert machine code into source code?